Collections

 Mentions

-Collection snapshots appear in your timeline, creating a historical record of your database evolution.
+appear in your , creating a historical record of your database evolution.

-Connect collections with projects, areas, or any organizer for contextual database management.
+with , , or any for contextual database management.

 🌽️ Example: Movie Database